The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Data Availability

 \section{Data Availability}

 The data underlying this article are available in the Mikulski Archives for Space Telescopes (MAST) Portal under proposal ID numbers 2321 (JELS imaging) and 6585 (NIRSpec PRISM spectroscopy).
-Higher level data products, including reduced mosaics in the JELS narrow and broadband filters, as well as associated catalogues will be made publicly available upon acceptance of this article and the associated publication (Pirie et al.\emph{subm}).
+Higher level data products, including all reduced mosaics in the JELS narrow and broadband filters (v0.8 and v1.0), as well as associated catalogues presented in \citet{Pirie2024} are made available through the \href{https://datashare.ed.ac.uk}{Edinburgh DataShare} service.
 Any other data produced for the article will be shared on reasonable request to the corresponding author.